 They probably don’t have a ton of readers, so it’s not going to spike your sales.
 However, a review on a small blog can still yield a few sales, so it’s not like it’s a waste of your time in the short term.

 Additionally, smaller bloggers often have a tight-knit group of subscribers.
 Sometimes, smaller blogs drive more sales than larger ones.

 The best part about reaching out to a blogger like this is that there’s a good chance they will be happy to review your product.

-I would find their email address and then send them something like this:
+We would find their email address and then send them something like this:

 Subject: Content idea for (blog name)